GaloisInc/VERSE-OpenSUT/CONTRIBUTING.md

    that arise) before pushing, which will keep history clean on the topic branch.
 A few notes:
    * avoid merge conflicts as much as possible, as they are difficult to resolve.
 Communicate your intent to your colleagues ahead of time, and limit the scope of your changes as much as possible
-   * if a merge conflict arises (e.g. against the `main` branch), and is non-trivial to resolve, contact the author of the changes and work together to ensure a proper resolve
+   * if a merge conflict arises (e.g., against the `main` branch), and is non-trivial to resolve, contact the author of the changes and work together to ensure a proper resolve
 5. Push changes to the remote origin.
 This will trigger CI pipeline execution.
    If the tests pass and you're done (i.e. the PR fully addresses the issue it is linked to), mark the PR as *READY FOR REVIEW*
 6. Typically, at least one _other_ person must review any changes to